 “Priority is the function of context,” says Stephen Covey, author of The 7 Habits of Highly Effective People.
 This leads to the question: how do you position the value of change management in the right context, so it gets the priority it needs?

 If your organization is in the ERP selection phase with an ERP implementation on the horizon, this is an important question to ask.
 In this post, we’ll explain how to communicate the benefits of change management.
+What is change management?
+It is the “people side” of change and it is a critical part of any enterprise software implementation.

 How Does Your Organization View Change Management?